nickynahu/portfolio/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 #email: ""
 ---
 My name is Nick and I am a front end developer at webitude.
-I formerly worked in the freight forwarding industry for 15 years after finished a university study in Logistics and Economics.
-During my former career I gained an interest in systems including ERP, TMS and WMS.
+I formerly worked in the freight forwarding industry for 15 years after finishing a university study in Logistics and Economics.

+During my freight forwarding career I gained an interest in systems including ERP, TMS and WMS.
 My interests include ERP systems, APIs, UI/UX design and coding.
 I am proficient in the use of HTML, CSS, JavaScript, React and Git.
 I also have an interest in human languages and speak Dutch, English, French, German and some Spanish.

 Currently I lead the website development company webitude which I founded in 2023 and I am learning AI, Python and Chinese (官話).
 I am also interested in ⚽️🏄‍♂️🎿🏂🚴‍♂️🎸🥋